Key Facts & Summary

 Going up to the first floor through a spiral staircase, one then arrives at a corridor.
 On the left side of the corridor, three doors lead respectively to a medieval bedroom, to the Elizabethan living room – with its typical furnishings, including the portraits on the walls, musical instruments, and porcelain – and the main bedroom (also in medieval style).

 The third room, which is adjacent to the Elizabethan living room, is particularly charming, with some restored furniture – such as the bed, chairs, and cradle – dating back to the Middle Ages.

 By descending the staircase, one reaches the dining room, which seems to be a mixture of various styles, with objects that can be traced back to the 1500s and others that seem to date back to a later period.

 An enormous kitchen can be reached from the dining room, and it is considered one of the most complete medieval kitchens in England.
 This room still contains many original elements, including two fireplaces (each large enough to roast an ox), and two bread ovens.

-In this room, the Association of Friends of the Old Hall has recreated the atmosphere of the time, furnishing the kitchen and the adjacent storage rooms, with copies of animals, vegetables and foods that seem to be very realistic.
+In this room, the Association of Friends of the Old Hall has recreated the atmosphere of the time, furnishing the kitchen and the adjacent storage rooms with replicas of animals, vegetables and food.

-As with any ancient place, even the Gainsborough Old Hall has some anecdotes, and they are almost all related to its history and its inhabitants.
+As with any old place, the Gainsborough Old Hall has anecdotes related to its history and its inhabitants.
 The first one is a romantic anecdote.

 It is said that the tower of the Old Hall is inhabited by the ghost of Lady Gray, the daughter of the Lord of The Manor who fell in love with a poor soldier and planned to run away with him.